 I believe that most of us won't have a life path that is 100% linear — which can be a challenge for those of us who want safety and certainty.
 Support in finding our way through the windy path of life can be another way that coaching can be useful.

 I'm a certified coach (ACC) with the International Coach Federation (ICF), the only independent licensing organization for coaches.
 I completed my coach training and Integral Coach certification with New Ventures West, one of the oldest coaching schools in the profession.

 My undergraduate degree is from Princeton University, Magna Cum Laude.

 Work with me

-I work with individual clients around the world over Skype.
-I also take on in-person clients in the Los Angeles/Glendale area.
+I work with individual clients around the world over video conference.
+I also take on in-person clients in the Los Angeles/Pasadena area.
 If you'd like to work with me, please fill out this form!
 I'd love to hear from you.